canatac/upgraded-pancake/README.md

 API for certeef features

-This project uses massively Github and Azure services.
+This project uses massively cloud services like Github, Github Actions, Azure and AWS services.
-For example, this line is edited through Github mobile app.
-After saving, CICD workflow in Github Actions should be triggered.